 Miscellaneous Provisions

 Section 1.
 International Constitution.
-This local union shall at all times be subject to the provisions of the Constitution of the I.U.P.A.
+The Union shall at all times be subject to the provisions of IUPA’S Constitution.

-Section 2 Authorization Necessary to Represent Local Union.
-Except to the extent specified in this Constitution, no officer of the local union shall have the power to act as agent for or otherwise bind the local union in any way whatsoever.
-No member or group of members or other person or persons shall have the power to act on behalf of or otherwise bind the local union except to the extent specifically authorized in writing by the Executive Board of the local union.
+Section 2 Authorization Necessary to Represent The Union.
+Except to the extent specified in this Constitution, no officer of the Union shall have the power to act as an agent for or otherwise bind the Union in any way whatsoever.
+No member or group of members or other person(s) shall have the power to act on behalf of or otherwise bind the Union except to the extent specifically authorized in writing by the Board.

 Section 3.
 Rules of Order.
-Robert’s Rules of Order, Revised, shall be the guide in all cases to which they are applicable and in which they are not inconsistent with this Constitution and special rules of the local union or of the I.U.P.A.
+Robert’s Rules of Order, Revised, shall be the guide in all cases to which they are applicable and in which they are not inconsistent with this Constitution and special rules of the Union or of the I.U.P.A.

 Section 4.
 Grievances.
-All grievances brought forward must be filed in accordance with the union agreement with the authority.
+All grievances brought forward must be filed in accordance with the Collective Bargaining Agreement with MWAA.

 Section 5.
 Arbitration.
-Members wishing to pursue a case to arbitration shall submit a written request to the President within 5 days of their receipt of the final decision in the grievance procedure.
-Arbitration will be decided by a majority vote of the Executive Board based on the validity of the case.
-In the rare event the Executive Board rejects an arbitration request, an explanation as to why the arbitration was rejected will be submitted to the complainant(s) in writing.
-If the complainant can receive 51% written support from membership to proceed with the rejected arbitration, an emergency meeting will be called with in five (5) working days and a meeting will be set up with the I.U.P.A. attorneys to review the case and resolve the matter.
-Arbitration will never be turned down due to lack of funds.
+Members wishing to pursue a case to arbitration shall submit a written request to the President immediately, but no later than five (5) days of the members receipt of the final decision in the grievance procedure.
+The request to arbitrate will be reviewed by the Executive Committee and is subject to final approval by IUPA. , An explanation as to why the arbitration was rejected will be submitted to the complainant(s) in writing from the Union Attorney.

 Section 6.
 Expenses.
+The Executive Committee and/or the membership will approve all costs associated with the Union.
+Should The Board elect to pay for annual parking passes, no vote is required.

+Section 7.
+Union Conference Expenses.

-Two (2) members of the Executive Board will approve all costs associated with the local.
-Members on official union business (attending IUPA/COPS meetings, conferences, etc.) will receive mileage reimbursement using Metropolitan Washington Airports Authority policy as a guide.
-With accompanying receipts, any member who is on official union business (as indicated) may apply for reasonable reimbursement to cover costs.
+Members on official Union business (attending IUPA/COPS meetings, conferences, etc.) may receive reimbursement using MWAA policy as a guide, however not to exceed $50/day for meals and miscellaneous expenses.
+With accompanying receipts, any member who is on official Union business may apply for reasonable reimbursement to cover costs.
 All expenses must be submitted in writing to the Treasurer.
-Other operating costs will be reimbursed as determined by the Executive Board.
-The Executive Board may approve $500.00 or less.
-The majority of the voting members must approve any expenses in excess of $500.00.
-NOTE: if the Executive Board elects to pay for annual parking passes, no vote is required.
+Other operating costs will be reimbursed as determined by the Board.
+The Board may approve $1,000 or less.
+The majority of the voting members must approve any expenses in excess of $1,000.

-Section 7.
-VCOPS (Virginia Coalition of Police) Upon approval of the Executive Board the union will be affiliated with VCOPS.

 Section 8.
+Affiliations.
+Upon approval of the Board, the Union may be affiliated with other law enforcement related organizations (VCOPS, Benevolent Fund, etc.).

+Section 9.
 Union Property.
-All union property will be recorded in an inventory system.
-The inventory will list the name of the item, serial number (if appropriate), date purchased, cost, union official utilizing property, date property was transferred to said official, and the date the property was returned to the Executive Board.
-It is the responsibility of all union officials to see that the inventory is properly maintained.
-Upon termination of labor union duties, all union property will be returned to the Executive Board.
+All Union property will be recorded in an inventory system.
+The inventory will list the name of the item, serial number (if appropriate), date purchased, cost, Union officer utilizing property, date property was transferred to said officer, and the date the property was returned to the Board.
+It is the responsibility of the assigned Union officer toensure the issued property is properly maintained.
+Upon termination of labor Union duties, all Union property shall be returned to the Board.